ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Decomposition of changes in relative labor demand}

-We measure the quantitative contribution of factor prices to changes in relative demand for skilled to unskilled labor.
-Table \ref{tab: Lh/Lu_decomp_4} presents the decomposition results of changes in relative labor demand into factor prices and relative labor-augmenting technology.
-The first two columns, respectively, report the actual and predicted changes in relative labor quantity from the first year of observation to the year 2005 for each country.
-The predicted changes from the factor demand function fit reasonably well with the actual data, even though the parameters are not chosen to account for changes in relative demand for skilled to unskilled labor.
+We measure the contribution of factor prices to changes in the relative demand for skilled to unskilled labor.
+Table \ref{tab: Lh/Lu_decomp_4} presents the decomposition results of changes in relative labor demand into factor prices and relative factor-augmenting technology.
+The first two columns report the actual and predicted changes in relative labor quantity from the first year of observation till the year 2005 for each country.
+The changes predicted from the factor demand function fit reasonably well with the actual data, even though the parameters are not chosen to account for changes in the relative demand for skilled to unskilled labor.

 The next five columns report the parts attributable to the rental price of ICT capital, the wages of skilled and unskilled labor, and two types of relative factor-augmenting technology, respectively.
-As seen in Figures \ref{fig: LhLuKiKe_us} and \ref{fig: LhLuKiKe_oecd}, the relative quantity of skilled to unskilled labor increased in all countries.
-On the one hand, because relative demand for skilled labor should decline with a rise in the relative wages of skilled labor, a rise in relative labor quantity is not attributable to relative wages in countries such as the United States that saw a rise in the skill premium.
-On the other hand, because relative demand for skilled labor should increase with a fall in the rental price of ICT capital in the presence of capital\textendash skill complementarity, a rise in relative labor quantity may be attributable to the rental price.
-As seen in Figures \ref{fig: Ri/Ro_us} and \ref{fig: Ri/Ro_oecd}, the rental price of ICT capital fell in all countries.
+As seen in Figures \ref{fig: LhLuKiKe_us}, \ref{fig: LhLuKiKe_oecd_goods}, and \ref{fig: LhLuKiKe_oecd_service}, the relative quantity of skilled to unskilled labor increased in all countries.
+On the one hand, as the relative demand for skilled labor should decline with a rise in the relative wages of skilled labor, a rise in relative labor quantity is not attributable to relative wages in countries such as the United States that saw a rise in the skill premium.
+On the other hand, as the relative demand for skilled labor should increase with a fall in the rental price of ICT capital in the presence of capital\textendash skill complementarity, a rise in relative labor quantity may be attributable to the rental price.
+As seen in Figures \ref{fig: Ri/Ro_us}, \ref{fig: Ri/Ro_oecd_goods}, and \ref{fig: Ri/Ro_oecd_service}, the rental price of ICT capital fell in all countries.
 An important question here is the extent to which a rise in relative labor quantity is attributable to a fall in the rental price of ICT capital.
-The results indicate that a fall in the rental price of ICT capital is large enough to account for a rise in relative labor quantity in the United States.
-The same applies to most countries.
+The results indicate that a fall in the rental price of ICT capital is large enough to account for a rise in relative labor quantity in the goods and service sectors of the United States.
+The same applies to the goods or service sector of almost all countries.